Trump Iran photo tweet raises worries about disclosure of U.S. surveillance secrets

 The rocket exploded on its launch pad on Thursday, an Iranian official said.
 A U.S. official also said Iran suffered a satellite launch failure.

-“I wish Iran best wishes and good luck in determining what happened at Site One,” Trump said.
+“I wish Iran best wishes and good luck in determining what happened at Site One,” Trump said in his tweet.

-The White House did not immediately provide an answer to a question about the photo.

 Patrick Eddington, a former CIA satellite imagery analyst, said the photograph tweeted by Trump appeared to be a classified image taken by a U.S. spy satellite.